hungryliza/42cursus/Born2beRoot/README.md

 ## Description

-This project is a project at 42 that makes us create our first machine in VirtualBox.
+This project is a project at 42 teaches us how to create our first machine in VirtualBox.

-The main function, which is `char *get_next_line(int fd)`, takes a file descriptor (`fd`) as an argument and returns the next line read from that file.
+The

-**Goal:** Read a line from a file descriptor, terminated by a newline character (`\n`) or the end-of-file (EOF), and return it as a string.
+**Goal:** Being able to set up our own operating system while implementing strict rules.
-**Overview:** The implementation uses a static local variable (buff in the provided code) to store data read from the file descriptor that belongs to the next line.
-This ensures that the function can correctly resume reading where it left off on subsequent calls for the same file descriptor.
+**Overview:** Using an operating system such as `Debian` in my specific project, the set up was done without using any graphical interface.
+Multiple encrypted partitions using LVM were created, sudo was configured, creating a user, a group and adding a user to a group.
+SSH configuration, changing ports and disabling root login via SSH.
+Installing and configuring UFW package, enabling a firewall.

 ---

 ## Instructions

-This project consists of a core function (get_next_line) and necessary utility functions (`ft_strlen`, `ft_strjoin`, `ft_strchr` and `buffer_move`).
+This project consists of the VirtualMachine setup and a `signature.txt`, consisting of the

 ### Compilation